 System hosts file.

-Default directory for ipnodes source file.
+Default directory for source files.

 The Network Information Service (NIS) was formerly known as Sun Yellow Pages (YP).
-The functionality of the two remains the same; only the name has changed.
+The functionality of the two remains the same.
+Only the name has changed.
 The name Yellow Pages is a registered trademark in the United Kingdom of British Telecommunications plc, and may not be used without permission.